Alokmishra9861/Zerodha-Clone/README.md

-Full stack Trading app ,Replica of ZERODHA
+A Stock Trading Platform using MERN.